Back to Life (TV series): Production

 Harry and Jack Williams are the executive producers of Back to Life with Sarah Hammond.
 They previously produced the BBC show Fleabag.

 Various scenes for both series were filmed in Hythe and Lydd-on-Sea in Kent.
 Dungeness features in Series One and Folkestone Harbour Arm doubles as the Pier and Lighthouse in Series Two.
-The Abbot's Cliff sound mirror in Dover, on top of the White Cliffs of Dover, feature in both series.
+The Abbot's Cliff sound mirror in Dover, on top of the White Cliffs of Dover, features in both series.

 Release

-Back to Life was launched as a boxset on BBC iPlayer on 15 April 2019, and was shown weekly on BBC One from 15 April 2019.
+Back to Life was launched as a boxset on BBC iPlayer on 15 April 2019, and began broadcast weekly on BBC One from 15 April 2019.
+The complete second series was launched on BBC iPlayer on 31 August 2021 and the first episode premiered on BBC One the same night before being broadcast weekly for the remainder of the series.

+On 10 November 2019, the series premiered in the United States on Showtime.

 Reception

-The show has received critical acclaim.
 For the first series, review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8.4/10, based on 26 critic reviews.
 The website's critics consensus reads, "Driven by the marvelous Daisy Haggard, Back to Life questions what it means to be a person with humor, heart, and a genuine sense of surprise."
 The first series was also compared positively to critically acclaimed tragicomedy Fleabag with which it shares producers.
 Metacritic, which uses a weighted average, assigned a score of 88 out of 100 based on 14 critics, indicating "universal acclaim".

 For the second series, Rotten Tomatoes reported a 100% approval rating with an average rating of 8.8/10, based on 5 critic reviews.
 Metacritic assigned a score of 87 out of 100 based on 6 critics, indicating "universal acclaim".